-Paper presentations are 10-minute oral presentations given in front of a small audience in a classroom setting.
-Four presenters are scheduled for each paper presentation.
+Talks are 10-minute oral presentations given in front of a small audience in a classroom setting.
 These verbal talks are usually accompanied by simple power point presentations.
-A maximum of four members will be allowed for a paper presentation group.
-It is important to note that only one person will be able to present orally on behalf of each group.
+It is important to note that only one to two people will be able to present orally on behalf of each group.

 Preparing Your Talk

 - We are using PC computers with Microsoft PowerPoint.
 If you are creating your presentation with a Mac, you need to be using an updated version of PowerPoint for Apple in order for the features to transfer properly.
 You should also use a common font, such as Arial or Times New Roman so your words appear properly when transferred.

 - When organizing your talk, organize your content by what you can verbally present in 10 minutes.
 Organize your PowerPoint to visually complement your verbal cues.

 - Visual aids are meant to assist your verbal presentation, not replicate it.
 Do not type your speech directly into your slides.
 Your slides should include pictures, charts, graphs, scales, and very short statements that reinforce your in-depth verbal statements.

 - Work closely with your research advisors when preparing your presentation.
 Faculty and graduate students have experience and can assist you with organizing your talk and preparing your PowerPoint presentation.

 - A faculty or graduate student moderator will introduce you and your talk topic.

 - You will present for 10 minutes and then will have 5 minutes to answer questions before the next speaker will present.

 - Someone will keep track of time and provide you with visual cues as to your remaining time.